 MEAA has published standard freelance commissioning terms, a model contract if you will, from which you can start negotiating.
 Of course most publishers will not agree to all the terms, but the document sets out a best-practice document from which to start so that you can determine what’s important to you and negotiate your position constructively.
 And it’s a smart business tool that can be used as a commissioned job sheet so there are no misunderstandings later on.

-Freelance Pro members will be required to complete our online course on the MEAA Journalist Code of Ethics and display knowledge of Australian media law.
-And of course, like all our members, you always have access to the Walkley Foundation professional development program at greatly reduced MEAA member rates.
+Freelance Pro members are ecnouraged to complete a media law training course.
+And, like all MEAA Media section members, you always have access to the Walkley Foundation professional development program at greatly reduced MEAA member rates.
 The Walkleys’ training course details can be found here: walkleys.com/training

 MEAA continues to offer networking and conference opportunities (with deep discounts) to freelance members.
 MEAA continues to conduct lobbying and campaigning on freelance pay rates, rights and press freedom.
 MEAA is stepping up its efforts to collectively bargain on behalf of freelancers using the authority granted to it by the Australian Competition & Consumer Commission.
 Freelance members will continue to have access to Walkley Foundation activities (including the Walkley Awards for Excellence in Journalism, the Freelancer of the Year, the Young Journalist of the Year).